N0rthzy/Sipin-on-60hz/README.md

 and im trash at coding so soz lol

 ### about me
-my name is ali munye im a muslim from america but im on vacation and i make youtube videos and sometime livestream in twitch im in a org called honor gaming and thats it
+my name is Sharp from america but im on vacation and i make youtube videos and sometime livestream in twitch im in a org called and thats it

 seya Sharp on 60hz